fallen-icarus/cardano-loans/README.md

 ## Motivation

 A healthy credit-debt market is a vital (and often the largest) component of a thriving economy.
-A healthy market is one in which prices reflect underlying reality as quickly and fluidly (with as little friction) as possible.
+A healthy market is one in which prices reflect underlying reality as quickly and faithfully (with as little friction) as possible.
 For the sake of avoiding a whole treatise on economics, suffice to say that *the best way to achieve fast and frictionless price discovery is through the aggregation of maximally expressive individual sentiments.* This is especially true for credit-debt markets, where